 |* Absorbs & re-releases soil nutrients for longer use|

-In many other parts of the world, people also use peanut husks.
+In other parts of the world, people also use peanut husks.
 They retain moisture, have good drainage & keep the soil cool during the hot season.

 Check out rice husks or the outer shells of grains.
 These mighty warriors have a similar chemical make-up like perlite (SiO2).
 These guys are tough.
 They provide good moisture retention, air flow & drainage.
 If it's available in your local area, try it out.